andrewlee977/andrewlee977/README.md

 Here are some ideas to get you started:
 -->

+I'm a self-motivated data scientist who is passionate about end-to-end data driven applications that solve user and business problems.
+I'm excited to apply cutting-edge technologies and talk about innovations in the industry with equally passionate professionals!
+Send me a message and let's chat!

 📊  I'm currently working as an ML Ops Engineer with the [Human Rights First](https://github.com/Lambda-School-Labs/human-rights-first-asylum-ds-a) organization to improve data accessibility and outcomes in refugee asylum cases